brentvollebregt/nitratine.net/posts/python-gui-using-chrome/post.md

 eel.start('main.html', options=my_options)
 ```

-In this example I have set 'mode' to 'chrome', this will mean that it will use chrome normally and not in app mode; use "chrome-app" to keep app mode (this is default).
+In this example I have set 'mode' to 'chrome', this will mean that it will use chrome normally and not in app mode; use "chrome-app" to keep app mode (this is the default).
 I set the 'host' to 'localhost' which will then host the server on 127.0.0.1.
-You could change this to your computers ip on your network so others can access the server.
+You could change this to your computers IP on your network so others can access the server.
 I have also set the port which is useful for clashes between servers and added chrome flags.
 Chrome flags are appended when calling the executable as usual.

 *Remember that you do not have to pass all these options in the dictionary, you can pass one if you want.*